chatcharoen/dbsec-workshop/README.md

 Welcome to the **Oracle Database Security Workshop**

+You must connect to the environment using VNC

+IP:2

+Password is **Oracle123**

 As part of this workshop, you will complete labs helping you to better understand:

 - [Database Security Assessment Tool (DBSAT)](Lab_Guides%2FDBSAT%2FREADME.md)